 Power infrastructure has evolved much in recent history, with several protections and redundancies to provide constant power in most nations.
-Therefore, it is highly unlikely that an accidental cyberevent could shut off both main and back-up power will at a port, however, this does not mean that unintentional cyber-attacks cannot have severe outcomes (Maersk, 2017).
-Intentional attacks (i.e. cyber, physical, cyber-physical) strongly deviate from random failures, something that has been examined for both general IT but also OT such as power (Sole, Rosas-Casals, & Valverde, 2008).
+Therefore, it is highly unlikely that an accidental cyberevent could shut off both main and back-up power will at a port.
+However, this does not mean that unintentional cyber-attacks cannot have severe outcomes (Maersk, 2017).
+Intentional attacks (i.e. cyber, physical, cyber-physical) strongly deviate from random failures, something that has been examined for both general IT and OT such as power (Sole, et al., 2008).
 Therefore, for an attack-chain sophisticated enough to achieve significant power outage outcomes, reconnaissance attacks are likely needed to gain critical knowledge of a target.
-This would likely include unique aspects of the target, in this case, transformers and SCADA networks, common to OT and infrastructure (O'Flaherty, 2020) (Safa, Souran, Ghasempour, & Khazee, 2016) (Rockwell Collins, 2017)(BBC, 2011).
-As seen by past studies, OT is also known to be vulnerable, even though much of the global focus is on IT cyber-security.
+This would likely include unique aspects of the target, in this case, transformers and SCADA networks, common to OT and infrastructure (O'Flaherty, 2020) (Safa, et al., 2016) (Rockwell Collins, 2017) (BBC, 2011).
+As seen by past studies, OT is also known to be vulnerable, even though much of the global focus is IT cyber-security.
 As SCADA networks and other OT components are often highly specialised to services provided, reconnaissance, either remotely or locally (e.g. insider threat) is likely needed for an attacker whether by an insider or outsider attacker.
-The origin would likely mostly determine the time needed to gather information, and the level of detail.
+The origin would likely mostly determine the time needed to gather information and the level of detail.

 In this paper's attack chain, a combination of social engineering and information gathering actions is used to understand topology vulnerabilities and attack vectors within the port system, focusing using business IT for the initial attack but then power OT (e.g. transformers and SCADA connectors) to increase damage and duration.
-This can be done with internal or external human attackers, even in maritime (Tam & Jones, 2019b).
+This can be done with internal or external human attackers, even maritime (Tam & Jones, 2019b).
 As a first step, reconnaissance does little to no damage and often seems like legitimate behaviours, making it very difficult to detect and sometimes to mitigate.
-In the Ukraine example, reconnaissance was done with external spear-phishing; however, a disgruntled or temporary employee could achieve the same level of information gathering.
-Without proper security, insider threats cannot only execute attacks but also open back doors for other attackers.
+In the Ukraine example, reconnaissance was done with external spear-phishing; however, a disgruntled or temporary employee could achieve the same information gathering level.
+Without proper security, insider threats can execute attacks and open back doors for other attackers.